Sorry we couldn’t find anything

 10. Trading Facilities

 Most open-outcry and electronic trading facilities are supported by computer-based component systems for the order-routing, execution, matching, registration or clearing of trades.
 As with all facilities and systems, they are vulnerable to temporary disruption or failure.
 Your ability to recover certain losses may be subject to limits on liability imposed by the system provider, the market, the clearing house and/or member firms.
-Such limits may vary: you should ask the firm with which you deal for details in this respect.
+Such limits may vary: you should ask Galt and Taggart for details in this respect.

 11. Electronic Trading